techrail/devta/README.md

 ## Project Status

-The project has just started.
-There is nothing in there but if you can help us out, it would be great!
-The project is being built using vite (VueJS) and Twitter Bootstrap.
+The project is being built using vite (VueJS) and Bootstrap.

 PS: This project is inspired from the fantastic [DevUtils](https://devutils.com/) app which is available _only for macOS_ as a _paid tool_.